 \section{Introduction}

-Since the groundbreaking work of Wiles \cite{Wiles} on the Fermat equation over $\QQ$, the Fermat equation has been studied extensively over various number fields.
+Since the groundbreaking work of Wiles \cite{Wiles} on the resolution of the Fermat equation over $\Q$, the Fermat equation has been studied extensively over various number fields.
 Let $K$ be a number field and let $n\geq 3$ be an integer.
 The Fermat equation over $K$ with exponent $n$ is the equation

 We say a solution $(a,b,c)$ to \eqref{Fermat} over $K$ is trivial if $abc=0$ and non-trivial otherwise.\\